harperreed/whoop_client/README.md

 ## Contributing 🤝

 We welcome contributions!
-If you'd like to contribute to this project, please follow these steps:
+If you would like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: